flavours/getting-started-with-spring-boot/README.md

 ### Info
 The container runs a Tomcat server listening on port 8080.
-The docker-compose.yml file is set up to expose this port to the docker host at port 8080 as well, but you are free to change it as you wish.
+The docker-compose.yml file is set up to expose this port to the docker host at port 8000.